mindis/leebounds/README.md

 # leebounds
-This R package implements basic and sharp Lee (2009) bounds on treatments effects in the presence of selection/nonresponse bias.
+This R package implements sharp bounds on treatments effects in the presence of selection/nonresponse bias in randomized control trials.
+It includes basic Lee bounds  [Lee (2009)](https://academic.oup.com/restud/article-abstract/76/3/1071/1590707) and sharp bounds based on machine learning [Semenova(2019)](https://arxiv.org/abs/1712.10024).
+See vignette ```leebounds``` for description of the package (available through vignette("leebounds") once package is installed), and the package manual for documentation of the package functions.

 # Installation
 ```